 photographed by Andy Batt

-Lensbaby asked me to help them launch a new lens, the Sol 45mm.
-They wanted me to choose a personal passion project—for me, that meant a new story in the Bad Choices world.
-They gave me the room to concept, write and shoot the first graphic novel in this world, while helping announce a very cool new product!
+Lensbaby, makers of creative effect camera lenses, asked me to help them launch a new lens, the Sol 45mm.
+They wanted me to choose a personal passion project, and for me, that meant a new story within the world of Bad Choices .

-The first key was to integrate the lens look with my storytelling—Lensbaby gave me a pre-production version to carry around and experiment with.
-It’s a distinctive lens—lots of personality, but not overwhelming.
+Lensbaby gave me a pre-production model to carry around and experiment with.
+It’s a distinctive lens with loads of personality.
 The important part for me was integration; I didn’t want to simply overlay a lens on top of an image.
-I wanted the lens to be part of the storytelling, part of the visual design of image.
-There’s a swirling, dreamlike quality to the images the Sol captures—so it felt like story should be communicating that idea purposefully
+The lens needed to be part of the storytelling.
+There’s a swirling, dreamlike quality to the images the Sol captures, and I wanted my story to be communicating that idea as well.

-Therese got busy pulling permits, getting insurance lined up, and getting the schedules of our talent, our crew and the Lensbaby team all coordinated.
-I turned to Becca, my costume designer, and we came up with a backstory for 14’s outfit—as it turns out, he’s not the first ’14’ to wear it—it’s old, patched and worn, and now that it’s been through salt water, and a muddy slog through the woods, it’s pretty ugly.
-Turner would wearing a version of her existing ‘basement crawler’ wardrobe.
-The helmet though—that was tricky.
-I didn’t want it to be military or look like a robot—I wanted it to feel like something that would trap someone, with various test probes and hoses attached to it—a helmet for testing someone and keeping them isolated.
-The multi-talented Galvin Collins jumped in to offer his services doing a ‘savage’ level build, and he knocked it out of the park!
-He offered up a full package of working parts, age and damage, mysterious hose attachments, medical gauges and straps.
+I turned to my costume designer Becca, and we came up with a backstory for 14’s outfit.
+He’s not the first ’14’ to wear it—it’s old, patched and worn, and now that it’s been through salt water, and a muddy slog through the woods.
+It’s real ugly.
+The helmet was tricky.
+I didn’t want it to be military or look like a robot.
+I wanted it to feel like something that would trap someone, with various test probes and hoses attached to it; a helmet for testing someone and keeping them isolated.
+My prop master Galvin Collins jumped in to create a ‘savage’ level build.
+He created a full package of working parts, age and damage, mysterious hose attachments, medical gauges and straps.

-We had an amazing day on location, creating all the shots that ended up in the book, and working with the fine people from Lensbaby.
+We had an amazing day on location, creating everything that ended up in the book, and working with the crew from Lensbaby.
 It took some time to refine the design process, do a few rewrites of the sparse text and dialog, but now that I can look on it as a final printed piece, I can say that I’m happy, and truly looking forward to writing and shooting Misled No. 2